Teeuwynn has owned dogs her whole life. She has enjoyed the companionship of everything from Pugs to Newfoundlands.

 An eclipse is when the shadow of a planet or moon falls upon another celestial body.
 A solar eclipse happens when the moon’s shadow falls on the sun, while a lunar eclipse happens when the earth’s shadow falls upon the moon.

 Eclipse could obviously be a name for a black dog, but you could get more creative and name a dog with brindle hairs on the outside of her coat Eclipse.
 Those hairs could represent the corona of light that happens at the peak of the eclipse.
-Also, a dog named after a solar eclipse might be mostly pale, but with some dark points.
-Finally, you could think of your dog’s personality.
-Does your dog periodically collapse in exhaustion or go and hide for no reason?
-Eclipse might be a name for you.
+A dog named after a solar eclipse might be mostly pale, but with some dark points.

 Jupiter is the fifth planet from the sun and the largest in the solar system.
 Its mass is well over twice that of any other planet in the solar system.
 It is huge.
 Jupiter was named after the leader of the Roman gods.
-Jupiter has a unique feature called the Great Red Spot; it is a giant storm that rages over the planet.
-Jupiter has an immense magnetic field and spins incredibly rapidly on its orbit.
+This planet has a unique feature called the Great Red Spot; it is a giant storm that rages over the planet.
+It also has an immense magnetic field and spins incredibly rapidly on its orbit.

 Jupiter could be a great name for a strong male dog, particularly with some sort of red spot or patch on his body.
 A big dog with a lot of energy and personal magnetism would also work well for this name, as would any male dog that really likes to lead the pack.

 Luna is the Latin name for the moon.
 Luna is also the Roman goddess who is the personification of the moon.
 The name Luna would be a nice name for a female dog with a silvery or mottled fur that resembles the moon’s surface.
 It could also work for a regal female dog who enjoys howling at the moon or going on a nighttime romp.